hooplapunta/TelemetryServer22/suits2022/bot/README.md

 ``` bash
 $ npm i
 ```
-4. Start the TSS.
+4. Open a new terminal window, navigate to the suits2022 root and start the TSS.
 (Follow the guide in the suits2022 README)
-5. Start the BOT:
+5. Go back to the bot terminal window and start the BOT:
 ``` bash
 $ node run.js
 ```